Cricket-One Day International India v New Zealand line-ups

 May 18 Australia coach Darren Lehmann hopes the ongoing pay dispute will not prompt the players to boycott this year's Ashes series and urged both sides to resolve the matter.

-Oct 20 (Gracenote) - Line-ups for the second One Day International between India and New Zealand on Thursday in Delhi, India India won toss and decided to bowl India: Rohit Sharma, Ajinkya Rahane, Virat Kohli, Manish Pandey, Mahendra Singh Dhoni (capt), Kedar Jadhav, Hardik Pandya, Akshar Patel, Amit Mishra, Jasprit Bumrah, Umesh Yadav New Zealand: Martin Guptill, Tom Latham, Kane Williamson (capt), Ross Taylor, Corey Anderson, Luke Ronchi, Anton Devcich, Mitchell Santner, Trent Boult, Tim Southee, Matt Henry Referees: Anil Chaudhary (Umpire), Bruce Oxenford (Umpire), Chettithody Shamshuddin (TV umpire), Richie Richardson (Match referee)
+Oct 29 (Gracenote) - Line-ups for the fifth and final One Day International between India and New Zealand on Saturday in Visakhapatnam, India India won toss and decided to bat India: Rohit Sharma, Ajinkya Rahane, Virat Kohli, Mahendra Singh Dhoni (capt), Manish Pandey, Kedar Jadhav, Akshar Patel, Jayant Yadav, Amit Mishra, Umesh Yadav, Jasprit Bumrah New Zealand: Tom Latham, Martin Guptill, Kane Williamson (capt), Ross Taylor, James Neesham, BJ Watling, Corey Anderson, Mitchell Santner, Tim Southee, Trent Boult, Ish Sodhi Referees: CK Nandan (Umpire), Bruce Oxenford (Umpire), Chettithody Shamshuddin (TV umpire), Richie Richardson (Match referee)

 May 18 Australia coach Darren Lehmann hopes the ongoing pay dispute will not prompt the players to boycott this year's Ashes series and urged both sides to resolve the matter.